 Da Lat is mostly comprised of a scenic mountain town that used to be a hill station during the French colonial period.
 As a result, you can find some beautiful architecture here.

 Ho Chi Minh City is a huge bustling place.
 In all honesty, it can feel a little overwhelming when you first touch down.
 I mean there is this huge sprawling city laid out in front of you, with motorbikes and loud noises everywhere.

-If I am being honest Ho Chi Minh City wasn’t my favorite stop in Vietnam, I was still glad that I visited.
+If I am being honest Ho Chi Minh City wasn’t my favorite stop in Vietnam, but I was still glad that I visited.
 There is a lot of history to explore in this city as well as numerous other things to do.
 Also, you need to dedicate some of your time to checking out the delicious foodie spots.
 It is well worth spending a few nights here.
 Whether you want to discover Vietnam’s history, eat some delicious street food, or venture on a multi-day trip.